eyeyar03/Notes/design-patterns/README.md

 - Classes should be open for extension, but closed for modification.
 (Open-Closed Principle)
 - Depend upon abstractions.
 Do not depend upon concrete classes.
 High-level components should not depend on low-level components; rather, they should both depend on abstractions.
 (Dependency Inversion Principle)
+- Talk only to your immediate friends.
+(Principle of Least Knowledge) (Law of Demeter)

 ## Patterns